Skip to Content

 Have kids learn a new song.
 Then ask them to sing it to you.
 You can also learn some new nursery rhymes or poems.

-This activates their auditory memory as they try to remember the lyrics.
+This engages their auditory memory as they work to remember the lyrics.

 6. Sequence Memory

-List items and ask your kids to repeat them to you in the correct order.
-It could be numbers, words, etc.
+List items such as numbers or words and ask your children to repeat them in the correct order.

 Start off small and see how many they can get in a row.
 This also will help their sequential auditory memory.